Craig C. Fishbein: Controversies

 In 2018, during a House debate, Fishbein used the phrase "monkey see, monkey do" while discussing ethnic minorities seeking recompense for discrimination based on their hairstyle.
 Fishbein later apologized for the comment.
-The bill, known as the CROWN Act, passed the state House with a vote of 139-9, with Fishbein voting against it.
+The bill, known as the CROWN Act, passed the state House with a vote of 139–9, with Fishbein voting against it.

 In 2018, Fishbein, who is also a family law attorney received widespread criticism for saying, "I can tell you from the divorces that I do, which are many, sometimes domestic violence is arranged, involved, and sometimes it’s appalling," during a House debate over a bill that would reduce arrests of domestic violence victims when they call the police for help.
-The bill, which would have an effect on domestic violence survivors, a majority of whom are ethnic minority women, passed the Connecticut State Senate unanimously and passed the Connecticut House of Representatives with a vote of 147-1.
+The bill, which would have an effect on domestic violence survivors, a majority of whom are ethnic minority women, passed the Connecticut State Senate unanimously and passed the Connecticut House of Representatives with a vote of 147–1.
 Fishbein was the only member of the legislature to vote against it.

 On May 30, 2020, Fishbein retweeted an image of Joe Biden with the caption, "If you aren't setting fire to buildings...then you ain't black."
 Fishbein said in an apology that he didn't "know the extent of what was going on" and removed the tweet on Monday, June 1, following criticism from both Democrats and Republicans.
 On Tuesday, June 2, the Wallingford Town Council voted unanimously to censure Fishbein, with one calling the retweet "backwards and unsophisticated".
 On June 12, 2020, about 200 people attended a rally outside of town hall calling for his resignation.
-Fishbein later stated that he did not believe sharing the meme was a "racist act" stating that "it was instead an 'albeit awkward attempt at trying to point out the racial double standard which exists on the left.'
-While Fishbein admits retweeting the meme with no context or clarification was a mistake, he insists that the purpose of it was not to express racists sentiments."
+Fishbein later stated that he did not believe sharing the meme was a "racist act," stating that it was instead an "albeit awkward attempt at trying to point out the racial double standard which exists on the left."
+While Fishbein admits retweeting the meme with no context or clarification was a mistake, he insists that the purpose of it was not to express a racist sentiment.